-Content Type Filters in Modern SharePoint
+Content Type Filters for SharePoint Online

-Reading Time: 4 minutes
+Reading Time: 5 minutes

 • Lending policies stored in the Lending site